sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 <!-- BEGIN Role Tags -->
 ### Role Tags
-Note: This role can only be used with one tag at a time.
+Note: When using tags, only one tag at a time is possible.

 With the following tags, the role can be called to perform certain activities only:
 - tag `sap_hana_install_hdblcm_commandline`: Only show the hdblcm command line, without processing